lsportsltd/trade360-java-sdk/README.md

     //  channel.basicAck(tag, false);
 }
 ```
-Next step is to register handlers for each type of message:
+Next step is to register handlers for each type of message separately for InPlay and PreMatch:
 ```java
     //Register entity handlers for inPlay
     @Bean